 Additionally, there is a requirement that first-time homebuyers must invest at least $1,000 toward the purchase of the home.

-Even if you meet these eligibility requirements for this first time homebuyer program, you might be wondering about down-payment assistance.
+Even if you meet these eligibility requirements for this first-time homebuyer program, you might be wondering about down-payment assistance.
 Some loan programs have down-payment requirements as high as 20% of the sales price.
 How can you help offset that cost?
 Georgia has a program that addresses this common concern.

-Georgia Standard Down-Payment Assistance
+Get $5,000 with Georgia Down-Payment Assistance

 The Georgia down-payment assistance program is available to first-time homebuyers and can provide up to $5,000 in funds.
 These funds can be used toward your down payment and are a 0% loan.
 The loan is deferred until you sell the home or refinance.